Full Body MRI Scan in Latin America: Safe, Fast & Affordable Medical Imaging

 What’s the difference between a full body MRI and a standard MRI?

-A full body MRI captures multiple regions in one 30–90 minute session, screening organs, bones, and soft tissues.
-A standard MRI targets a single area (e.g., knee, brain) and lasts 15–45 minutes.
-Full-body scans are comprehensive but may overlook subtle findings better seen on focused studies.
+The difference is that a full body MRI captures multiple regions in one 30-90 minute session.
+A standard MRI targets one area (knee, brain) in 15-45 minutes.
+Full-body scans are comprehensive but may miss subtle findings better seen on focused studies.

 How should I prepare for a full body MRI scan in Latin America?

-Complete medical-history forms, remove all metal, and fast if contrast will be used.
-Wear metal-free clothing, secure interpreter services if required, and ensure your passport has 3–6 months validity.
-Arrive early for safety screening and paperwork.
+You should prepare by completing medical-history forms, removing all metal, and fasting if contrast is required.
+Wear metal-free clothing.
+Ensure your passport has 3-6 months validity.
+Arrive early for safety screening.

 Are there risks or side effects from full body MRI scans?